otrv4/otrv4/otrv4.md

    amount of seconds from the epoch to the expiration date.
 Its format is the same as the "date-time" described in section 5.6 of RFC3339 [8].
 4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile.
-This is created using the Ed448 signature algorithm as documented in [4].
+It is created using the Ed448 signature algorithm as documented in [4].
-5. (optional) Transition Signature of the profile by the user's OTRv3 DSA key.
+5. (optional) Transition Signature of the profile by the user's OTRv3 DSA key:
-   Transitional signature to enable contacts that trust the user's version 3 DSA key to trust the user's profile in version 4.
+   A transitional signature that enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports version 3 and 4.